Governance Assurance & Capital Stewardship

-In capital-intensive developments, exposure rarely presents itself as technical failure.
+In capital-intensive developments, consequence rarely presents as technical deficiency.
 It emerges through the interaction between design choices, commercial structures and retained accountability.
-When consequence is time-bound and penalties are contractual, governance must operate before variance becomes visible.
+Where consequence is time-bound and contractual thresholds apply, governance must operate before divergence becomes visible.

 In this case, an open-cut mining development was progressing toward first production under a commercial structure imposing material penalties should ore not be accessed within the agreed timeframe.
 The orebody was a shallow sub-outcrop approximately sixty metres below surface.
 Technically, access was straightforward.
 However, timing tolerance was narrow.

 Capital had been committed.
 Delivery was underway.
-Commercial consequence was real.
+Commercial accountability was immediate.

-Recognising the material exposure, the owner initiated a formal TacminMadini governance assurance mandate to independently assess alignment between geometric configuration, drop-down sequencing and contractual timing thresholds.
+Recognising the timing sensitivity, the owner initiated a formal TacminMadini governance assurance mandate to independently assess alignment between geometric configuration, drop-down sequencing and contractual timing thresholds.

 Accountability remained with the owner.